-As a savings and loan holding company, NSTS Bancorp, Inc.'s activities are limited to those activities permissible by law for financial holding companies (if NSTS Bancorp, Inc. makes an election to be treated as a financial holding company and meets the other requirements to be a financial holding company) or multiple savings and loan holding companies.
-NSTS Bancorp, Inc. has no present intention to make an election to be treated as a financial holding company may engage in activities that are financial in nature, incidental to financial activities or complementary to a financial activity.
+As a savings and loan holding company, NSTS Bancorp, Inc.'s activities are limited to those activities permissible by law for financial holding companies (if an election to be treated as a financial holding company is made) or multiple savings and loan holding companies.
+NSTS Bancorp, Inc. has no present intention to make an election to be treated as a financial holding company.
+A financial holding company may engage in activities that are financial in nature, incidental to financial activities or complementary to a financial activity.
 Such activities include lending and other activities permitted for bank holding companies under Section 4(c)(8) of the Bank Holding Company Act, insurance and underwriting equity securities.
 Multiple savings and loan holding companies are authorized to engage in activities specified by federal regulation, including activities permitted for bank holding companies under Section 4(c)(8) of the Bank Holding Company Act.